pypeit/PypeIt/doc/tutorials/lris_howto.rst

         However, unlike DEIMOS, LRIS slitmask information is not included in the raw data, and the user needs to add it to the raw data before running PypeIt.
 The software `TILSOTUA <https://github.com/jsulli27/tilsotua>`__ can help with that, but the user needs first to obtain the mask design files.
+The files needed are two output files produced by `autoslit <https://www2.keck.hawaii.edu/inst/lris/autoslit_WMKO.html>`__
+        when creating the slitmask for the observations, and The ASCII object list file fed as input to `autoslit <https://www2.keck.hawaii.edu/inst/lris/autoslit_WMKO.html>`__.
 Those files are processed by TILSOTUA and converted into binary tables, containing the slitmask design information, the object catalog and the mapping between the two.
 The user, subsequently, needs to append the binary tables to the raw flat field image file.
 See :ref:`lris_slitmask`